John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

     blas_set_num_threads(5000) # (Inf throws an error.)
     blas_get_num_procs()

 (The function names are confusing, but the maximum that can be set is the maximum number of cores.
-The function explanation text in the help files is consistent.)
+See the blas_get_num_procs() explanation text in the help files.)

  Here is a matrix cross-product test with various number cores set: